surol/ng2-resrc/README.md

 - `defaultStatusLabels` - operation processing status labels used by `StatusCollector` by default, and reported by `rikeStatus` component.
 See below.

-These defaults could be overridden in `RikeTarget`:
-`RikeTarget` options are the defaults for `RikeOperation` ones and could be overridden there too.
+These defaults could be overridden in `RikeTarget`. `RikeTarget` options are in turn the defaults for `RikeOperation` ones and could be overridden there too.

 ```typescript
 import {Component} from "@angular/core";